Intimate, exotic, but above all, romantic—the dream vacation that never… Read More →

 GROWING AS A WAY OF LIFE

-Mexico is one of the largest coffee-producing countries in the world, and the largest producer of organic coffee, accounting for 60% of world production in 2000.
+Mexico is one of the largest coffee-producing countries in the world, with the largest area of organic coffee crops.
 The vast majority of Mexican coffee, and particularly organic coffee, is grown by small farmers in the southern-most states of Chiapas and Oaxaca.
 Coffee is one of Mexico’s most lucrative exports and close to half a million small farmers and their families rely on the crop for their economic survival.
 While we joke about needing coffee to get through a Monday, many people in Mexico rely on coffee quite literally to make a life for themselves and their families.

 BEYOND THE PINEAPPLES AND PALM TREES